algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 In the past, smart signatures were used as companions of smart contracts in the following scenarios:

 * **Escrow accounts** for smart contracts before inner transactions (AVM 1.0 / TEAL v5).
 Now inner transactions should be used.
 Notes:
+    * Since AVM 1.0 / TEAL v5, escrow accounts can be either a smart signature contract account or an application account (associated to a smart contract).
+Application accounts use inner transactions and are preferred.
     * There are a few rare corner cases where inner transactions cannot be used.
 For example TEAL v8 does not allow making an inner transaction from a (smart signature) contract account nor allow making an application call inner transaction for a TEAL v2/v3/v4 smart contract.
 In those cases, it may be needed to use a contract account as escrow account.
 However, it is strongly recommended to restrict the use of such an escrow account to the rare method calls that need it.
 Indeed, such method calls would themselves not be callable from inner transactions perpetuating the above issue.
     * In case multiple escrow accounts are needed (instead of a globa escrow account), the simplest solution is to rekey accounts to the application account.
     * Before AVM 1.1 / TEAL v6, only a small subsets of inner transactions were supported, making use of contract accounts for escrow accounts sometimes necessary.
 This is no more an issue.